 Learn more about nanoSTAKE.

-Nick is a mechanical engineer who works with Extol’s Design, Controls, Service, Applications, and Manufacturing Solutions teams.
-When Nick isn’t thinking about plastic joining machines, he’s cycling, boating, or hanging out with his wife and boys.
+Nick is a mechanical engineer who works with Extol’s Innovation, Service, Applications, and Manufacturing Solutions teams.
+When Nick isn’t thinking about plastic assembly machines, he’s cycling, hiking, camping, boating, or hanging out with his wife and boys.

 Have a question?